-- The household does not wish to participate in the survey. - Household member(s) are deceased/ gone away.
+- The household does not wish to participate in the survey. - Household member(s) are deceased/ gone away. - Respondent does not have access to the on-line form or is not familiar with the technology.

-Over 1,200 forms (around 8.6% of the sample) are returned to the office each quarter but are not completed (i.e. are blank).
+Approximately 4,000 forms relating to the 2023 monthly surveys (around 7.2% of the sample) were returned to the office not completed (i.e. were blank).

-A reminder is issued to all non-respondent households two weeks after the initial HTS form was issued.
-Also, to try to minimise unit non-response a telephone number and e-mail address is provided on the HTS form if a respondent needs help or advice on completing the form.
+A reminder letter is issued to all non-respondent households two weeks after the initial HTS letter was issued.
+Also, to try to minimise unit non-response a telephone number and e-mail address is provided on the HTS letter and links if a respondent needs help or advice on completing the form.
 See also Sections 1 and 4.5 and the CSO Methodological Note on Review of Household Travel Survey 2018.

 While the extent of item non-response has not been quantified, the questions on age and gender can be sensitive and respondents may not be prepared to reveal this information.
 Respondents are also less likely to complete the expenditure questions information (especially the breakdown of expenditure into categories).
 Incomplete data (item non-response) is either imputed (age and expenditure) or estimated (other variables).